 I’ve said many times on this blog that traveling on a budget is a mindset more than a collection of tips and tricks.
 If you just spend 10 bucks on my still-relevant Make Your Travel Dollars Worth a Fortune book and follow the principles there, you’ll be ahead of at least 80% of the general public.
-The tools and websites change, but the general strategies do not.
-In the end you need to maintain flexibility, shop around intelligently, work the mileage programs, and then slow down the itinerary.
+The tools and websites change, but the general strategies for lowering your travel budget do not.
+In the end, you need to maintain flexibility, shop around intelligently, work the mileage programs, and then slow down the itinerary.

 Another author who shares this philosophy is Russell Hannon.
 He spoke at the travel bloggers conference TBEX about getting media appearances, so you may have seen him on TV shows or heard him on the radio.
 His book is called Stop Dreaming, Start Traveling and it’s a worthy investment if you’re one of those people sighing, “I wish I could travel more…” (You can get it on Amazon here.)